Westside 89.6 FM

-Westside Radio 89.6FM is a community radio station based in Hanwell, Greater London broadcasting to the surrounding area of West London offering music and local information.
+Westside Radio 89.6FM is a community radio station based in Hanwell, (formerly Southall), Greater London broadcasting to the surrounding area of West London offering music and local information.
 The station was launched on 13 September 2007 after being awarded a community radio licence by Ofcom.

-They broadcast from purpose built studios based at Clocktower Mews in Hanwell after moving from previous studios based in Southall.
+They broadcast from purpose-built studios based at Clocktower Mews in Hanwell after moving from previous studios based in Southall.

 The new website thisiswestside.com launched Monday 11 February 2013 at 5:00pm.